acrobotache/Write-A-Data-Science-Blog-Post/README.md

 - [Acknowledgements](#acknowledgements)

 ### Project Installation <a name="installation"></a>
-#### Create a python environment or a conda environment to run the application.
+#### Create a python environment or a conda environment to run the code.
  -  Python Environment
     - Install Python 3.6.x version
     - open command prompt and run following command to install required python dependencies